aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

 using Aspose.Imaging;
 ```

-## Step 1: Setting Up the Environment
+## Step 1: setting up the environment

 First we create a blank canvas that will host our drawing.